Decor Systems Green Glossary

 AFS - Australian Forestry Standard

 A not-for-profit, membership-based organisation that promotes sustainable forest management in Australia.
-It is a Nationally based Programme for the Endorsement of Forest Certification Schemes (PEFC) accredited scheme in Australia.
+It is a nationally accredited programme for the endorsement of forest certification schemes (PEFC) in Australia.

 Carbon